Important Signs and Symptoms to Know About Broken Heart Syndrome

 Have you ever had your heart broken?
-It hurts, doesn’t it.
-But there’s actually a real medical condition called “broken heart syndrome," that refers to a weakening of the muscles of the heart.
-This can cause a part of the heart to temporarily swell.
+Most of us know the pain that comes with a heartbreak.
+In the medical world, there’s a real condition called broken heart syndrome.
+Broken heart syndrome is a condition that is brought on by extreme emotion or by stressful situations.
+The surge of stress can lead to a weakening of the muscles of the heart and can cause a part of the heart to temporarily swell.
 This means the heart is not able to pump well.

 What causes a broken heart syndrome?

 It is hard to understand the exact cause of broken heart syndrome, but as the name suggests, broken heart syndrome has been associated with intense emotional or physical stress.
 A few examples of these stressors are:

 - Emotional stressors: losing a loved one or other sudden loss, losing your job, car accident, grief, intense fear, extreme anger or good news (such as a surprise party).

 - Physical stressors: major surgery or a broken bone, low blood sugar, high fever, low blood sugar, severe pain or asthma attacks.

 Broken heart syndrome is also known as stress cardiomyopathy.
 The body’s normal response under any stressful situation is to release a lot of different hormones to help the heartbeat faster and stronger.
 Some have suggested this can cause the weakening of the muscles of the heart, resulting in the broken heart syndrome.

 What happens to the heart muscles in broken heart syndrome?